 Orientation Programs Orientation programs are organized for new joiners by introducing the history and corporate culture of the Group, as well as functions of respective departments, aiming at helping them adapt to the new work environment affirmatively and quickly.
 Continuous Professional Training Continuous training is committed in different ways including internal training programs, comprehensive training for specific skill development, and courses for continuous professional development for relevant employees so as to ensure that they possess the appropriate qualities and skill-sets.
 Thematic Training Directors and senior management are encouraged to take part in professional thematic training and seminars including corporate governance, business development and strategy.
-Employees from respective departments are encouraged to take part in thematic courses to strengthen and refresh their knowledge, management skills, including various topics of IT, generic code of practice on entertainment industry technical standards, stipulated in different ordinances, rules and guidelines such as Personal Data (Privacy) Ordinance, anti-money laundering ("AML"), anti-corruption and Know-Your-Client.
+Employees from respective departments are encouraged to take part in thematic courses to strengthen and refresh their knowledge, management skills, including various topics of IT, generic code of practice on media entertainment industry technical standards, stipulated in different ordinances, rules and guidelines such as Personal Data (Privacy) Ordinance, anti-money laundering (AML), anti-corruption and Know-Your-Client.
+Social Responsibility Training Ensuring the Group's talents uphold the interest of key stakeholders as part of their daily routine, such as safeguarding customer privacy, protecting the environment, and contributing to society.